-As at the date of this report, the Nomination Committee comprises three members, including two independent non-executive Directors, Mr. Lin Zheying and Ms. Liang Yanjun, and one non-executive Director, Mr. Koh Tee Choong.
-Mr. Lin is the chairman of the Nomination Committee.
+As at the date of this report, the Nomination Committee comprises three members, including two independent non-executive Directors, Ms. Liang Yanjun and Mr. Wong Man Chung Francis, and one non-executive Director, Mr. Koh Tee Choong.
+Ms. Liang is the chairlady of the Nomination Committee.